 Please provide a valid city.

-Please enter the Supreme Court of Ohio Attorney Registration number for the individual about whom you are complaining.
+Please enter the Supreme Court of Ohio Registration number for the individual about whom you are complaining.
 This seven-digit number may begin with zeros and is located on many court documents next to the attorney's name.
-If you don't know the registration number, you may look it up on the Supreme Court of Ohio's Attorney Registration website.
+If you don't know the registration number, you may look it up on the Supreme Court of Ohio's Registration website.

 About whom are you complaining?